adhyh/homebridge-vwconnectid/README.md

 * set `logLevel` to `NONE`, `DEBUG`, `INFO` or `ERROR`.
 Set to NONE if you think backend is too chatty.
 Defaults to ERROR.
 * Set charging, remaining range, and climatisation accessory names.
 Remove these options to avoid creating the accessories alltogether.
 * Select setting switches to be exposed by Homekit.
-* You can add as many motion sensors to `locationMotionSensors` as you like (?).
-For each item a motion sensor will be created with `name` that triggers whenever the car is parked within `radius` distance around the location  (GPS `lat` and `lon`).
+* You can add locations to `destinations` block.
+* * If a `notificationRadius` is specified a motion sensor will be created with `name` that triggers whenever the car is parked within `notificationRadius` distance around the location  (GPS `lat` and `lon`).
 Please respect the driver's privacy if using this option.
+* * If an `address` block is specified a switch will be created that sends the destination to your car's navigation system.
 * You can add even more motion sensors to `eventMotionSensors`.
 These create a motion sensor with `name` that triggers on a preset event.
 You can choose from the following list of events:

 Events: